nanyu-chen/product-performance-dashboard/IMPLEMENTATION_COMPLETE.md

 ### Frontend
 - ✅ Next.js 15 with App Router and TypeScript
-- ✅ React 19 with modern hooks and optimizations
+- ✅ React 19 with modern hooks and optimisations
 - ✅ Tailwind CSS 4 for responsive design
 - ✅ Recharts 3.1 with dual-axis composed charts
 - ✅ Client-side Excel processing with xlsx library